raphaelbastide/1962/INSTRUCTIONS.md

             Width: *
             Height: *
             Depth:
         Position of the origin: * // Free description of a point.
-Each object's position will be relative to this point.
+Each object's position will be relative to this point Capture hardware
-        Capture hardware
             Type: // Can be photographic, video, video stream, drawing, 3D capture…
             Model: // free description
             X position: // Relative to the given origin Y position:
             Z position:
-            Angle:
-        Lighting hardware
+            Dirrection: // Can be a free description or more precise Lighting hardware
             Natural // or, if artificial:
             X position: // Relative to the given origin Y position:
             Z position:
-            Angle:
-        Objects *
+            Dirrection: // Can be a free description or more precise Objects *
-            ID: * // Define the identifier for the object.
-First one must be 0, then 1, 2, 3…
+            ID: * // Define the identifier for the object - First one must be 1, then 2, 3…
                 Name: * // A name of the object
                 Size
                     Width: *